r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 I expect they are a rather combat-oriented Servant, probably one focusing on being on the front lines, but&ndash;

 **B：P.A.
 System</b>
 Attention, please.
-I'm afraid that crash completely shut down all our navigation systems.</span>
+I'm afraid that crash completely shut down all our navigation systems.

 **B：P.A.
 System</b>
 I can try to bypass the damaged systems, but even that's going to take some time.
-And then there's all the damage to the suspension.</span>
+And then there's all the damage to the suspension.

 **B：P.A.
 System</b>
-Luckily we didn't end up completely upside down, but we're still not going anywhere anytime soon.</span>
+Luckily we didn't end up completely upside down, but we're still not going anywhere anytime soon.

 **B：P.A.
 System</b>
-I'm sorry, everyone.We can't dive or run away on land anymore.</span>
+I'm sorry, everyone.We can't dive or run away on land anymore.

 **Holmes:**
 You have nothing to apologize for, Da Vinci.The fault lies with our uninvited guest, not you.